Using a Design Thinking Blue Skies approach to security

 The post-pandemic recovery requires us to look anew at the issues we all face and how we can best meet the future.
 At the 2021 Blue Skies workshop, IATA planted the seed for a refreshed approach for aviation security.
 See the IATA Blue Skies 2021 presentation (pdf) and video highlight below.

-This technical forum will be held in Europe in Q2 of 2022, more information will follow.
+This technical forum will be held in Europe in 2022, more information will follow.

 Did you miss the 2019 Forum?